 chevron-up

 Home equity loans are a type of loan that lets you tap into your home equity.
 They can be used to cover major expenses, such as debt consolidation, home renovations and college tuition.
-Because these loans take your home as a collateral, they typically offer lower rates than personal loans.
+Because these loans take your home as collateral, they typically offer lower rates than personal loans.
 They also feature fixed loan payments and loan terms between five and 30 years.

 What are the interest rates for home equity loans?